Encore-DMS/encore-dms.github.io/index.md

 <hr>

 ## What is Encore?
 Encore is a MATLAB based data management system for scientists.
-It provides a multi-user database for scientific data and a user interface to curate, query, and analyze data.
+It provides a multi-user database for scientific data and a user interface to curate, query, and share data.

 <hr>